Derivative Financial Instruments

 |Derivative Instrument Detail [Abstract]|

 The Company offers a loan hedging program to certain loan customers.
 Through this program, the Company originates a variable rate loan with the customer.
 The Company and the customer will then enter into a fixed interest rate swap.
 Lastly, an identical offsetting swap is entered into by the Company with a correspondent bank.
 These “back-to-back” swap arrangements are intended to offset each other and allow the Company to book a variable rate loan, while providing the customer with a contract for fixed interest payments.
 In these arrangements, the Company’s net cash flow is equal to the interest income received from the variable rate loan originated with the customer.
 These customer swaps are not designated as hedging instruments and are recorded at fair value in other assets and other liabilities.
 The changes in fair value is recognized in the income statement in other income and fees.
-The Company is required to hold cash as collateral for the swaps, total cash held as collateral for swaps was $2.6 million at December 31, 2020.
+The Company is required to hold cash as collateral for the swaps.
+Total cash held as collateral for swaps was $3.0 million and $2.6 million at March 31, 2021 and December 31, 2020, respectively.

-At December 31, 2020 interest rate swaps related to the Company’s loan hedging program that were outstanding is presented in the following table:
+At March 31, 2021 and December 31, 2020 interest rate swaps related to the Company’s loan hedging program that were outstanding is presented in the following table:

 Interest rate swaps with correspondents are subject to a master netting agreement.
-The Company has elected to net interest rate swap positions on the consolidated balance sheet; however, at December 31, 2020 the amount recorded on the consolidated balance sheet in other liabilities was not netted given that all agreements were in a liability position.
+The Company has elected to net interest rate swap positions on the consolidated balance sheet.

 The entire disclosure for derivatives and fair value of assets and liabilities.